 About the Author

-David J. Gunkel is Distinguished Teaching Professor in the Department of Communication at Northern Illinois University.
-He is the author of The Machine Question: Critical Perspectives on AI, Robots, and Ethics (MIT Press).
+David J. Gunkel is Distinguished Teaching Professor and Professor of Communication Technology at Northern Illinois University.
+He is the author of Hacking Cyberspace, Thinking Otherwise: Philosophy, Communication, Technology and Of Remixology: Ethics and Aesthetics After Remix (MIT Press).

 —Mark Coeckelbergh, Professor of Technology and Social Responsibility, De Montfort University, UK; author of Growing Moral Relations, Human Being @ Risk, and Money Machines